box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 ### Versioning in `header`

 Box API processes the `box-version` header which should contain a valid version name.
-For example when client wants to get list of all sign requests using version `2025.0`, the request should look like this:
+For example when client wants to get a list of all sign requests using version `2025.0`, the request should look like this:

 ```curl
 curl --location 'https://api.box.com/2.0/sign_requests' \